-The Dwelling Fire Policy has been around for some time.
-As policy forms have evolved and been updated, the fire policy is seen in some quarters as obsolete.
+The Standard Fire Policy has its wording standardized by law.
+As policy forms have evolved and been updated, the Standard Fire Policy is seen in some quarters as obsolete.
 However, it still holds a place of historical significance as the forerunner to many of the policy forms still used today.
-The Dwelling Fire Policy has four sections:
+The Standard Fire Policy has four sections:

-- 1) Declaration: Description and location of property, insured amount, name of insured; - 2) Insuring agreements: Premium amount, obligations of the insured, actions the insured must take in the event of loss and resultant claim; - 3) Conditions: Describes what suspend or restricts the coverage, such as an increase in the hazard with the knowledge of the insured; - 4) Exclusions: Perils not covered under the policy, such as enemy attack, including action taken by military force in resisting actual or impending enemy attach.
+1) Declaration: Description and location of property, insured amount, name of insured;

+2) Insuring agreements: Premium amount, obligations of the insured, actions the insured must take in the event of loss and resultant claim;

+3) Conditions: Describes what suspend or restricts the coverage, such as an increase in the hazard with the knowledge of the insured;

+4) Exclusions: Perils not covered under the policy, such as enemy attack, including action taken by military force in resisting actual or impending enemy attach.

-COVERED PERILS: The dwelling fire policy covered direct loss from the peril of fire, lightning and removal from premises (known simply as "removal").
-Because the dwelling fire policy was a named peril contract, it did not cover any other perils than those stated in the insuring agreement.
+SFP - COVERED PERILS: The SFP covered direct loss from the peril of fire, lightning and removal from premises (known simply as "removal").
+Because the SFP was a named peril contract, it did not cover any other perils than those stated in the insuring agreement.